The 5 best Mario Party games of all time

 4. Mario Party Superstars

-Mario Party Superstars is a celebration of the original trilogy of Mario Party games that were released on the N64.
-It has five remade and remastered boards that have improvements where needed and help remind us of a time when the design in these games was genuinely looked forward to by people.
-The collection of mini-games is picked from the very best throughout the series, making this one of the best overall packages for Mario Party.
+Mario Party Superstars celebrates the original trilogy of Mario Party games released on the N64.
+It has five remade and remastered boards that have improvements where needed and helps remind us of a time when people genuinely looked forward to the design of these games.
+The mini-game collection is picked from the best throughout the series, making this one of the best overall packages for Mario Party.

 3. Mario Party 6

-The third Mario Party game to appear on the Nintendo GameCube is heavily remembered for the day and night mechanic that it introduced.
-While there was a time of day system on the Horror Land board in Mario Party 2, every board in this game features levels that will change depending on the turn.
+The third Mario Party game appearing on the Nintendo GameCube is heavily remembered for the day and night mechanic it introduced.
+While there was a time-of-day system on the Horror Land board in Mario Party 2, every board in this game features levels that will change depending on the turn.
 This also had one of the stronger selections of mini-games available in any of the games.
-Outside of the day and night system, the boards are not necessarily groundbreaking, but everything else here makes this the best GameCube entry.
+Outside the day and night system, the boards are not necessarily groundbreaking, but everything else makes this the best Mario Party GameCube entry.

 2. Mario Party 3

 The final Mario Party game on the Nintendo 64 proved that the series had a sustained future ahead of it.
 This game introduced a single-player mode that is still fondly remembered today and started the expansion of the game’s playable roster with Daisy and Waluigi joining the fun.
 Probably the biggest addition it made to the series, though, was the beginning of the expansion of mini-games.
-The first two games had quite a few entries that felt similar, but this title began to bring new ideas to the table.
+The first two games had quite a few similar entries, but this title brought new ideas to the table.